WebKit/explainers/model/README.md

 </model>
 ```

 Browsers may support direct manipulation of the `<model>` element while presented in the page.
-A browser
+For example, a browser
 may allow the model to be rotated or zoomed within the element's bounds without affecting the scrolling
 position or zoom level of the page.
 To opt into this behavior, the author may use the `interactive`
 HTML attribute.